 A doctor suspects a gastrinoma when a person has frequent peptic ulcers or several peptic ulcers that do not respond to the usual ulcer treatments.
 Blood tests to detect abnormally high levels of gastrin are the most reliable diagnostic tests.

 Once blood tests diagnose gastrinoma, doctors try to locate the tumor using several imaging techniques, such as computed tomography (CT) of the abdomen, scintigraphy (a type of radionuclide scanning), endoscopic ultrasonography, positron emission tomography (PET) scans, and arteriography (an x-ray taken after a radiopaque dye is injected into an artery).
 These tumors may be difficult to find, however, because usually they are small.

-High doses of proton pump inhibitors, which are acid-reducing drugs (see Table: Drugs Used to Treat Peptic Ulcer Disease) may be effective for reducing acid levels and relieving symptoms temporarily.
+High doses of proton pump inhibitors, which are acid-reducing drugs (see Table: Drug Treatment of Stomach Acid) may be effective for reducing acid levels and relieving symptoms temporarily.
 If these drugs are not effective enough, injections of octreotide may help.
 If there is only one tumor and the person does not have multiple endocrine neoplasia, doctors usually do surgery to remove the gastrinoma.
 In such cases, surgical removal cures about 20% of people.

 If these treatments do not work, an operation to remove the stomach completely (total gastrectomy) may be necessary.
 This operation does not remove the tumor, but the gastrin can no longer create ulcers after the acid-producing stomach is removed.
 If the stomach is removed, daily iron and calcium supplements taken by mouth and monthly injections of vitamin B12 are needed, because absorption of these nutrients is impaired when stomach juices that prepare these nutrients for absorption are no longer available.